-Zotero can store PDFs in your library, either as standalone items or (ideally) as a 'child' of a full reference.
+Zotero can store PDFs in your library, either as standalone items or (ideally) as an attachment to a full reference.
 You may want to set your preferences to store them only on your computer rather than also sync them to your online account as Zotero only provides 300MB of free online storage, which is plenty for storing thousands of references but not if they all have PDFs attached.
-See Edit > Preferences > Sync pane > Settings tab - under File Syncing, untick both options.
+See Zotero > Settings... > Sync pane > File Syncing, untick both options.